Recursive references

 …, which is self-explanatory: During the definition of a struct, the struct itself is seen as an incomplete type.
 An incomplete type has unknown size, so the compiler couldn’t figure out how much storage it’ll use.

-However, references/pointers to incomplete types are allowed here, because they have fixed size, in terms of inplementations.
+However, references/pointers to incomplete types are allowed here, because they have fixed size, in terms of implementations.

 Ownership